My Story

 Hawai'i Native Forest Specialist with Mauna Kea Forest Restoration Project_DLNR, PCSU.

-I help plan, coordinate field projects, and perform field activities pertaining to the protection, perservation, and restoration of Mauna Kea's High elevation native forest ecosystem.
-Such activities including native seed collection and seed processing, coordinating with nursery staff to ensure they have enough to grow and that seedlings are ready on time for planting.
-During the planting season, I coordinate volunteer events and lead volunteer groups in the field to plant native seedlings and ensure quality control of planting plots.
-I also built the project's streamlined data collection and visualization system to make our data processing faster and more efficient.
-My proudest accomplishments include being able to plant 4o,000 trees and over 150 acres by myself and creating a streamlined data collection and analyzation system for the project at the heights of the COVID-19 in 2020.
+I work in collaboration with the project coordinator in planning and coordinating field projects while conducting activities related to the protection, preservation, and restoration of Mauna Kea's high-elevation native forest ecosystem.
+This includes native seed collection and processing and collaborating with nursery staff to ensure adequate seedlings for planting.
+During the planting season, I organize volunteer events and lead groups in the field to plant native seedlings, overseeing quality control of the planting plots.
+One of my key achievements is developing a streamlined data collection and visualization system that enhances our data processing efficiency, along with planting 30,000 native trees across over 150 acres by myself during the peak of COVID-19 in 2020.

 May 2015 - Current